nelly-mwangi/nellymwangi.github.io/index.md

 - Set up new user profiles and granted intranet access.
 - Maintained and managed network infrastructure including routers, switches, firewalls.
 - Installed and configured systems, servers, and applications.
-- Performed updates, patches, and upgrades to ensure performance and security.

   ---
 ###  Freelance Writer
 **Upwork**